ara-foundation/web/packages/reflect/README.md

 Testing from the reflect root:
 > pnpm test -r ./

+## Structure between Reflect, Ara Web and Ara.
+Reflect package is based on `SDS` architecutre.

+### SDS Architecture
+* Every file is called a script.
+(In reflect, we name it `module`, as it's Nodejs definition)
+* Every module can interact with it's siblings residing in the same directory.
+* Every module can interact with it's children.
+But not with the children of children.
+* Every module can interact with it's parents.
+But not with the parent of the parent.

+* Every group of modules are called a service.
+(In reflect, we name it 'package`, as it's Nodejs definition).
+* Every package can have extension packages.
+Extension may receive answer, but not reply.
+* Every package can have proxy packages.
+Proxy always return a reply.
+* Every package relationship (proxy, extension) are defined by the service interface that define proxy, and extension services.
+Any service that satisfy the service extension should be easily changeable.

+#### Reflect SDS
+Reflect package is the primary package.
+The reflect extension interface exposes the module parsing, module ontology, and module exposition.
+Between each other packages are interacting through `ModuleLink` links.

+Reflect proxy exposes the View, and injections.

+##### Reflect Extension interface,
+The extensions's own extensions system allows for example (to use AI to generate description).
+Or to save the data outside.

 ## Tutorial
 For our tutorial, let's create a simple website by following [Astro's official documentation](https://docs.astro.build/en/install-and-setup/#add-integrations).
 Astro is one of the popular web frameworks.